-- Loss of motion like the inability to bend backward, move sideways to the effected side, or stand erect for extended periods of time.
+- Loss of motion like the inability to bend backward, move sideways to the affected side, or stand erect for extended periods.

 - Impairment of normal reflexes in the lower extremity.

-- Numbness tingling may be experienced from the low back to the foot depending on the distribution of the affected nerve.
+- Numbness tingling may be experienced from the low back to the foot, depending on the affected nerve distribution.

-- Muscle weakness may occur on any muscle that is innervated by the pinched nerve.
+- Muscle weakness may occur on any muscle that the pinched nerve innervates.
 Long-term pressure on the nerve can produce atrophy or wasting of that particular muscle.

 - Rest.
-Avoid the activities that produce the pain (bending, lifting, twisting, turning, bending backwards, etc).
+Avoid the activities that produce the pain (bending, lifting, twisting, turning, bending backward, etc.).

 - An exercise regiment designed specifically to address the cause of the symptoms associated with sciatica and improve joint mobility, spinal alignment, posture, and range of motion.